2024 Was The Year Fashion Really, Truly, Finally Fell In Love With Sports

 AdvertisementADVERTISEMENT

-While the tunnel walk is not a new phenomenon, the WNBA took it to new heights this season, in part thanks to the younger generation coming up through the ranks with a fan base already behind them on social media.
+While the tunnel walk isn't a new phenomenon, the WNBA took it to new heights this season, in part thanks to the younger generation coming up through the ranks with a fan base already behind them on social media.
 “It's like second nature to them,” Bordonaro says.
 “People are already attached to these players.
 There are more eyes, more cameras, more everything.”

 During Art Basel, Bordonaro hosted a fashion auction titled “Tunnel Vision,” which allowed fans a chance to buy a piece worn by their favorite athletes from a look she had styled, with proceeds going to charities of each star’s choice.
 “These are cultural moments — people remember them,” she says.
 “What, are you gonna go sell it on The RealReal for a quarter of its price?
 You might as well have it go to someone who would appreciate it, and then it goes to a good cause.”

-Meanwhile, individual players were breaking out on their own style-wise: Brink sat front row at September’s Balenciaga show, while Reese starred in a Good American campaign, attended the Met Gala and became a red carpet regular.
+Meanwhile, individual players were breaking out on their own style-wise: Brink sat front row at September’s Balenciaga show, while Reese starred in a Good American campaign, attended the Met Gala, and became a red carpet regular.
 Even Ellie the Elephant, the New York Liberty’s mascot, has caught the fashion world’s interest, getting designer outfits and often spotted doing her own tunnel walk with a Telfar bag in tow.

 AdvertisementADVERTISEMENT